 You have 1 hour to escape, can you do it???
-I love creating escape rooms and my kids love when I have planned one for them.
-I have so many ideas to use as clues for escape rooms!
+I love creating escape rooms and my kids love when I plan one for them.
+I have so many ideas to use as clues for escape rooms and I hope that you are able to use some of the ideas in your own escape room at home.
 This is our second room that I created for my kids on a rainy day.
-They are getting faster and faster at solving them.
-I put on suspenseful music in the background and told them they had one hour to escape.
-The steps and descriptions for this escape room for kids are below.
+They are getting faster and faster at solving their escape room for kids.

 They immediately searched the room for the puppets.
 They found the bin of finger puppets under the bed.
 Inside they found the puppet from the phone image – and a key!
 They also noticed the invisible ink pen; however, no other clue as to what the pen was for, but they knew it must be for something!